strmprivacy/docs/docs/01-overview/03-hla.md

 The algorithm is as follows:

--   we define a derived stream where for example we request to receive events that provide a processing basis for levels 1, 3 and 8.
+-   we define a derived stream where for example we request to receive events that provide a processing basis for purposes 1, 3 and 8.

--   the decrypter will inspect every event, and will ignore all events that don’t have *at least* these 3 levels set in the [`strmMeta.consentLevels`](docs/02-concepts/02-data-contracts/02-strm-meta.md).
+-   the decrypter will inspect every event, and will ignore all events that don’t have consent for *at least* these 3 purposes set in the [`strmMeta.consentLevels`](docs/02-concepts/02-data-contracts/02-strm-meta.md).

--   the events that are accepted by the decrypter will then be partially decrypted; only the encrypted data fields with Personal Data levels 1, 3 and 8 will be decrypted.
-This means that assuming a data subject has given consent for a couple more Personal Data levels, fields with those purpose levels will **not be decrypted**.
+-   the events that are accepted by the decrypter will then be partially decrypted; only the encrypted data fields for purposes 1, 3 and 8 will be decrypted.
+This means that assuming a data subject has given consent for more than these purposes, fields related to other purposes will **not be decrypted**.
 This is the mechanism that STRM Privacy uses to adhere to [article 6 of the GDPR](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0679&qid=1620048611044&from=EN#d1e1888-1-1).